TGT ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, May 2, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Target Corporation (NYSE: TGT) alleging that the Company violated federal securities laws.
+NEW YORK, May 05, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Target Corporation (: TGT) alleging that the Company violated federal securities laws.

 Class Period: August 18, 2021 to May 17, 2022